gebu8f8/MatrixBench/README.md

     ├── global_net.txt
     └── report.txt
 ```
-## 🚀 Set as a system command (recommended)
+## 🚀 Install as a Global Command

-For ease of use, you can run the following command to install `MatrixBench` as a global `mb` command.
-This command will automatically stay up to date.
+To run `MatrixBench` from anywhere, install it as a global `mb` command.
+It will automatically keep itself updated.

 ```bash
 bash <(curl -sL https://mb.gebu8f.com) --install